IRS Shakeup: What Trump's Commissioner Pick Could Mean for Your Taxes

 IRS Direct File is a free online service that allows eligible taxpayers to submit their federal tax returns directly to the IRS.
 The system, criticized by some lawmakers and industry tax prep giants like Intuit Turbo Tax and H&R Block, eliminates the need for third-party tax software or professional assistance for some filers.

-• The IRS expects over 30 million taxpayers to use the program in the coming year.
+- The IRS expects over 30 million taxpayers to use the program during the 2025 tax season.

 It’s also worth noting that Project 2025, a conservative blueprint for U.S. governance, calls for a two-rate individual tax system and the elimination of most deductions and credits.
 Long's past co-sponsorship of tax-related legislation suggests alignment with those goals.